MrSz-84/xtb_ike_via_gmail/README.md

 The code used in Cloud Run (Services) Functions linked to Eventarc linked to the bucket in which XTB equity purchases information lands (`main.py`).
 It transports data from file into BigQuery `xtb_transactions_import` table.

 #### run_func_etl_alpha_equity.py
-The code used in Cloud Run (Services) Functions linked to Eventarc linked to the bucket in which Alphavantage equity quotation rates information lands (`alpha_api_call_etfs.py`).
+The code used in Cloud Run (Services) Functions linked to Eventarc linked to the bucket in which Alpha Vantage equity quotation rates information lands (`alpha_api_call_etfs.py`).
 It transports data from file into BigQuery `alpha_equity_data` table.

 #### run_func_etl_alpha_fx.py
-The code used in Cloud Run (Services) Functions linked to Eventarc linked to the bucket in which Alphavantage FX exchange rates information lands (`alpha_api_call_fx.py`).
+The code used in Cloud Run (Services) Functions linked to Eventarc linked to the bucket in which Alpha Vantage FX exchange rates information lands (`alpha_api_call_fx.py`).
 It transports data from file into BigQuery `alpha_fx_data` table.

+#### get_data_from_alphavantage_equity_and_fx.yaml
+The code used in Workflows, linked to Cloud Scheduler to invoke Cloud Run Job responsible for ETL data from Alpha Vantage API.
+It transforms data into the csv files uploaded to Cloud Storage.

+#### get_data_from_gmail_job_invocation.yaml
+The code used in Workflows, linked to Cloud Scheduler to invoke Cloud Run Job responsible for ETL data from Gmail.
+It read PDF files from my broker and transforms them into a csv file.
+It transports data into Cloud Storage.

+#### get_data_from_nbp_exchange_rates_job_invocation.yaml
+The code used in Workflows, linked to Cloud Scheduler to invoke Cloud Run Job responsible for ETL data from NBP API.
+It transforms data into the csv file uploaded to Cloud Storage.

 <br>